ilagjo/ilagjo/README.md

 A quick learner passionate about web development
 -------------------------
 As an attitude that inspires me, I've found that cultivating resilience and adaptability has helped me grow personally by fostering strong relationships and empathy.
-This is why I've been drawn to web development, which allows people to connect with each other through constantly evolving technologies and communication skills.
-Previously, I attended a <em>Full-Stack Development Academy</em> to enhance my front-end development expertise and acquire experience in back-end development.
-That program provided an exciting opportunity for me to broaden my skills and knowledge in a field that was constantly evolving.
+This is why I've been drawn to web development, which allows people to connect with each other through constantly evolving technologies, and communication skills.
+I recently completed an intensive <em>Full-Stack Development Academy</em> program, which has greatly enhanced my skills in front-end development and provided me with valuable insights into back-end development.
+This was an exciting opportunity for me to broaden my skills and knowledge in a field that continues to captivate me.

 *   🌍  I'm based in Milan, Italy
 *   ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/ilaria-clg)